Chianti Wine: The Pride of Tuscany

 Tuscany Wine Map

-Wines labelled “Chianti” can come from a vast region within Tuscany from the foothills of the Appenines to the flatter plains.
-For some of best expressions of Sangiovese you need to look into higher elevations.
+Wines labelled “Chianti” can come from a vast region within Tuscany, from the foothills of the Appenines to the flatter plains.
+For some of the best expressions of Sangiovese, you need to look into higher elevations.

-The original boundaries of Chianti where wines are made in smaller quantities and wines are of higher quality come from the DOCG Chianti Classico.
+The original boundaries of Chianti, where wines are made in smaller quantities and of higher quality, come from Chianti Classico DOCG.
 These wines tend to age well.
 The best wines from Chianti Classico will be labelled as Riserva or Gran Selezione.

-Within the larger DOCG of Chianti there are 7 sub-zones:
+Within the larger DOCG of Chianti there are seven sub-zones:

 • Colli Senesi